Questions about Federal Verification

 If a student fails to provide the requested verification documentation by the deadline noted above:

-- No additional Federal Pell Grant, Federal Supplemental Opportunity Grant (SEOG), or Federal Perkins Loan (2017-18 only) may be authorized for disbursement to the student
+- No additional Federal Pell Grant or Federal Supplemental Opportunity Grant (SEOG) may be authorized for disbursement to the student

 - Federal Work-Study funding will be terminated for student employment